circleci/circleci-docs/jekyll/_cci2/language-scala.md

 This document assumes that your [project’s AWS Permission settings](https://circleci.com/docs/2.0/deployment-integrations/#aws) are configured with valid AWS keys that are permitted to read and write to an S3 bucket.
 The examples in this post upload build packages to the specified S3 bucket.

-## Sample Scala Project Source Code
+## Sample Scala project source code

 The source code for this sample application is in the [Public samplescala GitHub repo](https://github.com/ariv3ra/samplescala).